 About

-Achieving DOT’s rural vision requires active consideration of rural communities in local, regional, and national policy and funding decisions.
-To make this happen, DOT will:
+Achieving DOT’s mission requires active consideration of rural communities in local, regional, and national policy and funding decisions.
+To make this happen, the ROUTES Initiative works to:

 - Ensure that DOT policies and programs are aligned to support the unique infrastructure and mobility challenges of rural communities, and